jakartaee/validation-spec/README.md

 ## Tagging phrases for the TCK

-The [Bean Validation TCK](https://github.com/beanvalidation/beanvalidation-tck) is a suite of unit tests for validating the compliance of Bean Validation implementations with the specification.
+The [Jakarta Bean Validation TCK](https://github.com/beanvalidation/beanvalidation-tck) is a suite of unit tests for validating the compliance of Jakarta Bean Validation implementations with the specification.

 The tests of the TCK are based on assertions representing sentences and phrases in this specification.
 Labels on specific text elements of the specification are used to mark those which